irinanita/issue-tracker/README.md

 weren't actually used in some pages due to the fact that the design didn't require it.
 Hence the occasional empty tags.
 * CSS validated using [W3C Jigsaw Validator](https://jigsaw.w3.org/)

+### Tested app behaviour for logged vs not logged users
+* Logged in
+* Went to a page accessible only for logged users and copied the url
+* Opened a window in *incognito mode* and pasted the link there.
+As expected was redirected to *login*
+* While logged inserted url for the *registration section*.
+As expected stayed on the same page

 ### Layout testing on different screen sizes
 * Tested with Chrome Dev Tools for different devices
 * Of particular interest was testing the form in the Profile section.
 Initially the